escapechen/FriedasBirdview/docs/RELEASING.md

 # Releasing FriedasBirdview

+FriedasBirdview releases native Linux/KDE and Windows builds.
 The `project(...
 VERSION ...)` value in `CMakeLists.txt` is the single source of truth for every release artifact: the Windows Setup filename/version, the host-side upload script, and the release-tag validation in GitHub Actions.

 For every user-visible code, packaging, or security change, raise at least the